EsGeh/sgDevice/README.md

 ## Build and Install

-- (only sgDevice ver 2) turn the Arduino into a native MIDI device:
+- (only sgDevice ver 2)

+	- turn the Arduino into a native MIDI device:

+		The case has to be open in order to set a jumper.
+		This (hopefully) has only to be done once!

 		plug the device in the PC via USB, then run:

 			$ ./scripts/arduino_upload_usb_firmware.fish

 		(the script will guide you)

+	- set midi device name:

+		plug the device in the PC via USB, then run:

+			$ ./scripts/midi_set_device_name.fish

 - build and install the software on sgDevice (arduino part):